aomlomics/tourmaline/README.md

 Hint: Before you change `config.yaml`, make a copy called `config_default.yaml` that will stay unchanged.
 You can always run `diff config_default.yaml config.yaml` to see which parameters you have changed from the defaults.

 <!--
-THIS DOES NOT FIX DEBLUR WITH TEST DATA.
-THIS STILL PRODUCES: IndexError:
+THIS DOES NOT FIX DEBLUR WITH TEST DATA -- STILL PRODUCES ERROR: IndexError:

 deblur_min_reads: 1
 deblur_min_size: 1